 - Provide an understanding of the research behind social and emotional learning and why it’s even more important now to develop these skills, like emotional regulation and relationship building.

 - Showcase some of the free resources available for families and teachers to use to encourage and support home-based learning.

-This edWebinar will be of interest to preK through high school teachers, librarians, and school and district leaders.
-There will be time for questions at the end of the presentation.
+This recorded edWebinar will be of interest to preK through high school teachers, librarians, and school and district leaders.

 About the Presenters